apache/druid/docs/content/tutorials/tutorial-kerberos-hadoop.md

 ---
 layout: doc_page
-title: "Tutorial: Configuring Druid to use a Kerberized Hadoop as Deep Storage"
+title: "Configuring Druid to use a Kerberized Hadoop as Deep Storage"
 ---

 ## Hadoop Setup